-One of the best ways to ensure your daily strolls are smooth sailing is to focus some time on training your dog, so they’re clear on what behavior is expected of them.
-Work on basic commands, such as ‘sit’, ‘stay’, ‘down’, ‘come’, and ‘no’, which will help you feel in control of your dog when you’re walking together.
+When you teach your dog certain commands, what you're basically doing is teaching them what behavior is and isn't acceptable when you're out and about together.
+Focus on basic commands, such as ‘sit’, ‘stay’, ‘down’, ‘come’, and ‘no’, which will help you feel in control of your dog when you’re walking together.

 The easiest way to train a dog is through the use of positive reinforcement.
 Take a bag of the best dog treats with you whenever you’re out walking and reward your canine companion every time they do what you’ve asked them to do.
 This reinforces good behavior and makes it more likely that they’ll continue to follow your instructions.